hyper-expanse/semantic-delivery-gitlab/README.md

 Full documentation for GitLab CI is available on the [GitLab CI](http://docs.gitlab.com/ce/ci/yaml/README.html) website.

 You may also take a look at our [.gitlab-ci.yml](./.gitlab-ci.yml) file as an example.

+## Publishing Elsewhere Besides Public npm Registry

+It's possible to publish your package to any npm registry, not just the official public registry.
+When publishing a package `semantic-release-gitlab` uses the built-in `publish` command of npm.
+Any features supported by `npm publish` are available.
+For example, you may specify, on a per-project basis, which registry to publish your package to by setting the [publishConfig](https://docs.npmjs.com/misc/registry#i-dont-want-my-package-published-in-the-official-registry-its-private) property in your project's `package.json` file.

+Alternative registries may include on-premise solutions such as [Artifactory](https://www.jfrog.com/artifactory/) and [npm enterprise](https://www.npmjs.com/enterprise).

 ## Version Selection